Unlock Strength: Benefits of Gymnastics Ring Training

 It’s better to learn how to do a “negative”

-you have to think a lot about how to get up to the bar to be able to lower down from it.
+You have to think a lot about how to get up to the bar to be able to lower down from it.
 I cover this crucial issue in patronising detail in my article “If you do not have any pull ups, no one will want to marry you”.
 Read it carefully

 To help structure your training, here is an interesting regime that builds your pull ups from a single negative to 20